aeonSolutions/PCB-Prototyping-Catalogue/README.md

 - Office appliances
 - Industrial and commercial tools, equipment, machinery and appliances.

 I will design your custom PCB for your DIY or Maker projects.
 Free of charge.
 Contact-me on WhatsApp, Telegram or WeChat to know how.
-Contact-me on WhatsApp (+32 471 632 520) or email at mtpsilva@gmail.com for more info.
+Or email at mtpsilva@gmail.com for more info.
 Links above.

 # List of available PCBs
 [![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/tindie_amazing.png)](https://www.tindie.com/stores/aeonlabs/)